-As the team continue to evolve its practices and development of systems, there is a need to review and develop team members.
+The team undertakes a comprehensive training programme.
 Development and training needs are identified to ensure that the relevant pension and systems knowledge is acquired, maintained and developed.
-Team members are encouraged to obtain a recognised professional qualification through the Chartered Institute of Payroll Professionals.
+Team members are encouraged to obtain a Certificate in Pensions Administration through the Chartered Institute of Payroll Professionals.

-Training is delivered in-house, at LGPS Secretariat workshops and training events organised by the software supplier, Aquila Heywood.
+Training is delivered in-house, at LGPS Secretariat workshops and training events organised by our software supplier, Aquila Heywood.